rauc/rauc/docs/integration.rst

 where ``<&state_storage>`` is a phandle to, e.g. an EEPROM or NAND partition.

 .. important::
-   The device tree only defines where and in which format the data will be stored.
+   The devicetree only defines where and in which format the data will be stored.
 By default, no data will be stored in the deviectree itself!

 The rest of the variable set definition will be made in the ``bootstate``